 Regular windows are able to cut out some noise simply by providing a barrier between the inside and the outside.
 As a material, glass is very inflexible, which means it’s naturally quite good at cutting out sound.
 However, the glass used in windows is relatively thin, which reduces its effectiveness.
 This is why single glazed windows are particularly poor at noise reduction.

-Double and triple glazed windows are better at cutting noise levels because there’s more for the sound to get through before it reaches your ears.
+Triple as well as Nottingham manufactured double glazed windows are better at cutting noise levels because there’s more for the sound to get through before it reaches your ears.
 In these cases, there will be at least another pane of glass and a layer of air or gas (normally argon) for the sound wave to travel through.

 Using noise-reducing designs